How to troublesh kernel panic error in Linux

 So, it’s really difficult to post all the use cases in one blog article.
 So attempting to start with a simple one first.

-Below is an example that I came across in recent days and hence wrote a few lines.
+Below is an example that I came across in recent days and hence wrote a few lines about my experience on Kernel panic error for a Linux server.

-This happens mostly because of the initramfs.img file missing or corrupted
+This happens mostly because of initramfs.img file missing or corrupted

 1.Boot the system in rescue mode